 Who has the longest tongue?
-It may be Adrianne Lewis, whose tongue sticks out 4 inches past her mouth.
-She can lick her own nose, chin, eyeball, and even her elbow.
-Just about no one can do that last one — try licking your own elbow!
-But some animals do much better.
-The honey bear’s tongue is 5 inches, when the whole bear is just 20 inches long — it’s 1/4 of its whole height!
-The real winner may be the anteater, whose tongue can be as long as its whole head and stick out 2 feet!
+It may be Adrianne Lewis, whose tongue sticks out 4 inches and can lick her own nose, chin, eyeball, and even her elbow.
+But the real winner may be the anteater, whose tongue can be as long as its whole head and stick out 2 feet!
 The anteater uses it to eat, you guessed it…ants.
 We people would probably rather lick our eyeballs.

 Wee ones: Try to lick your left elbow.
 Now try to lick your right elbow!
 Did you reach either one?